Church of St Mary, Great Baddow: Architecture

 Historic England gives a foundation date for the church as the 12th century.
 The chancel dates from the 13th century and the tower from the 14th.
 Major expansion of the building occurred in the early 16th century.
-Nicholas Bettley, in the Essex volume of the Pevsner Buildings of England series, considered the church exterior "splendid", due largely to its Tudor brickwork dating from this time.
+James Bettley, in the Essex volume of the Pevsner Buildings of England series, considered the church exterior "splendid", due largely to its Tudor brickwork dating from this time.
 The remainder of the construction material is flint rubble.

 A Victorian renovation was undertaken by C. and W. H. Pertwee between 1892 and 1903.
 Further modifications were made in the 20th century.
 Internally, the pulpit is early 16th century.
 Nikolaus Pevsner thought it, "the best of its date in the county".
 The church is a Grade I listed building.

 The churchyard contains the Duffield Memorial.
 Designed by Herbert Maryon in 1912, it commemorates a prominent local solicitor, William Ward Duffield, his wife, Marianne and their son.
 The lychgate to the churchyard is by Ninian Comper and dates from 1930.